sarmaks/demo-terraform-101/README.md

-##  Terraform for Individual Controbutors - Session 1
+##  Terraform for Individual Contributors - Session 1

 ## Pre-requisites

 * terraform 0.11.14
+* terraform 0.12.8
+* tfenv
 * AWS credentials

 **aws-tf-workshop-session-1** branch is used for this session.